davidpaley/themoviedb-app/README.md

 ## Description

-This project is an example of integration with [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction)
+This project is an example of an integration with [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction)

 ## Deployed website